How much do I need to retire at 55?

 20X your annual expenditure is wrong.

-Some independent financial advisers give a simple multiple of your annual expenditure.
+Some independent financial advisers give a simple multiple of your annual expenditure to determine how much retirement income you need.
 They use this to work out how much capital you need.
 We believe this is flawed and highly inaccurate.
 It is typical for a married couple to spend at least 25 years in retirement.

-Firstly we need to bear in mind your retirement age.
-For example, a couple of the same age retiring at 55 have a 70% chance that one of them still be alive at 85.
+Firstly, we need to consider your retirement age.
+For example, a couple of the same age who want to retire at 55 have a 70% chance that one of them will still be alive at 85.
 A simple 20X annual expenditure would not be sufficient.
 A pension calculator might give you a simple view of your situation, but even these can be inaccurate.
-Ultimately how much money to retire at 55 depends on your own personal situation.
+Ultimately, how much money you need depends on your personal situation.

 Survival probability